 What is a website?

-A website, then, collects several interlinked web pages under a single domain for a specific brand, company, or organization.
+A website collects several interlinked web pages under a single domain for a specific brand, company, or organization.
 An owner may use their website to showcase their business, sell products, or interact with customers.
+An example of this would be a hair salon website or similar.
 There are currently close to two billion live websites, each including even more web pages of their own.

 Examples of a web page